Julia Pastrana: The True Story of the Hybrid Bear Woman. Also Known As The Ugliest Woman In The World

 After moving to Cleveland with another new promoter, J.W.
 Beach, Julia began to turn the tide around and, charming the public with her grace, she began to get very well known, even being invited to grand balls and military gala's.
 On one of these occasions, she was given the honour of dancing with the soldiers, who lined up to have the chance to dance with this unique but strange human being.

-She had a great thirst for knowledge and willingly gave herself up to medical examination.
+She had a great thirst for knowledge and willingly gave herself up to a medical examination.
 Money didn't interest her at all.

 By this time she was being 'shown' by a Mr Theodore Lent who became, in a sense her manager, helping her with her dancing and singing on stage.
 Soon she became better known on stage than just being a 'Freak', as they used to call people like her.
 But she was anything but a freak, she could cook and sew, sing romance songs, and even better, hold an intelligent conversation which impressed the gentry, in a time when women were not treated as intelligent human beings.